ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/debug-failures.rst

   ...
   ValueError: it's an application error

-In Ray, there are 3 types of failures.
+In Ray, there are three types of failures.
 See exception APIs for more details.

 - **Application failures**: This means the remote task/actor fails by the user code.
 In this case, ``get`` API will raise the :func:`RayTaskError <ray.exceptions.RayTaskError>` which includes the exception raised from the remote process.
 - **Intentional system failures**: This means Ray is failed, but the failure is intended.
 For example, when you call cancellation APIs like ``ray.cancel`` (for task) or ``ray.kill`` (for actors), the system fails remote tasks and actors, but it is intentional.
 - **Unintended system failures**: This means the remote tasks and actors failed due to unexpected system failures such as processes crashing (for example, by out-of-memory error) or nodes failing.

   1. `Linux Out of Memory killer <https://www.kernel.org/doc/gorman/html/understand/understand016.html>`_ or :ref:`Ray Memory Monitor <ray-oom-monitor>` kills processes with high memory usages to avoid out-of-memory.
-  2. The machine shuts down (e.g., spot instance termination) or a :term:`raylet <raylet>` is crashed (e.g., by an unexpected failure).
+  2. The machine shuts down (e.g., spot instance termination) or a :term:`raylet <raylet>` crashed (e.g., by an unexpected failure).
   3. System is highly overloaded or stressed (either machine or system components like Raylet or :term:`GCS <GCS / Global Control Service>`), which makes the system unstable and fail.

 Debugging Application Failures